 Since taking office in January 2019, Democratic Governor Gretchen Whitmer has proposed limits on seven types of PFAS.
 These limits would cover about 2,700 public water systems in Michigan.

 The full scope of the problem is not yet known.
-And with Republicans showing they are not willing to address this problem and protect Michigan’s 11,000 lakes, creating a Democratic majority in the Michigan Legislature is the only way to start making Michigan’s drinking water safer.
+And with Republicans showing they are not willing to address this problem and protect Michigan’s 11,000 lakes, creating a Democratic majority in the Michigan State House is the only way to start making Michigan’s drinking water safer.

 Michigan students have consistently suffered because of chronic under-funding.